-Capped Incentives under Our Annual Bonus Plan: Bonuses under our annual bonus plan are capped for our executive officers-the cap is tied to their base salary for the relevant year.
+Capped Incentives under Our Annual Bonus Plan: Bonuses under our annual bonus plan are capped for our executive officers - the cap is tied to their base salary for the relevant year, and in no case is it greater than 200% of their target bonus.

-Equity Awards Vesting: Performance based awards vest at the end of each three-year performance period.
-Time based awards to our executive officers are subject to a five-year vesting schedule.
+Equity Awards Vesting: Performance-based awards vest at the end of each three-year performance period.
+Time-based awards are subject to a three-year vesting schedule.

-Stock Ownership and Holdback Guidelines: Our executive officers are subject to stock ownership and holdback guidelines.
+Stock Ownership and Holdback Guidelines: Our executive officers and directors are subject to stock ownership and holdback guidelines.